Urethral Stricture Treatment Options

-A very important point is that before any stricture treatment is performed, such as dilation, forceful advancement of a cystoscope through a stricture (where the scope is used as a dilation tool rather than a diagnostic instrument), or an internal urethrotomy, informed consent is required.
-Proper informed consent can only be obtained when the patient is informed of all reasonable treatment options and the risks and benefits and expected outcome of each option.
+Determining the best treatment for urethral stricture disease should be a collaborative effort between the patient and the urologist.
+Before any urethral stricture treatment can be performed, informed consent is required.
+Regardless of the treatment type, be it dilation, forceful advancement of a cystoscope through a stricture (where the scope is used as a dilation tool rather than a diagnostic instrument), an internal urethrotomy, or another urethral stricture treatment option, the patient needs to fully understand the treatment.
+True informed consent can only be obtained when the patient is educated on all reasonable treatment options, the risks and benefits of each treatment, and the expected outcome of each option.

-For example, a typical history is when a patient reports developing a slow urinary stream and/or urine infections.
-A cystoscopy is performed and a stricture is seen.
-The patient is then informed, without a RUG-VCUG being first performed, that he needs to have the stricture dilated or urethrotomy.
-However, when imaging is not performed, the stricture length is not known.
-It has been clearly established that a single incision is a reasonable option for the initial treatment of strictures less than 1.5 cm in length, but not for longer strictures.
-Therefore, if the stricture happens to be long and dense, the patient is being treated with a procedure very likely to fail without knowing that open reconstruction is the current standard of care and the option that best offers the possibility of a cure.
+However, when RUG-VCUG imaging is not performed, the exact stricture length is not known.
+While a urethrotomy is a reasonable option for the initial treatment of strictures less than 1.5 cm in length, it is not a suitable treatment for longer strictures.
+Therefore, if the stricture happens to be longer than anticipated, the patient is being treated with a procedure that is likely to fail, without even being informed that open reconstruction is the only option that offers the best possibility of a long-term cure.

-The modern approach to urethral stricture disease requires a full evaluation with urethral imaging, and a treatment decision that is based on the location and length of the stricture.
-A dilation or urethrotomy is an option, especially when the stricture is very short without significant scarring of the surrounding tissue or when the goal is to obtain some improvement, even if temporary, with the least invasive approach.
-In many cases, these procedures are not good options.
-This is especially true when strictures are not discreet or are recurrent as the failure rate approaches 100%.
-Moreover, the trauma of dilation and urethrotomy can be lead to progression of the disease.
-A metallic urethral stent is an option, and the technique has the advantage of being “minimally invasive”.
-However, this procedure is only suited to certain strictures.
+The modern approach to urethral stricture disease requires a complete diagnostic evaluation with urethral imaging, with the evaluation allowing for a treatment decision that is based on the location and length of the stricture.
+In certain situations, a dilation or urethrotomy is a reasonable option, as they are the least invasive approaches.
+For example, these treatments are generally only a good choice when the stricture is very short and the goal is to obtain some improvement with a quick procedure, even if temporary.
+However, in many cases, these procedures are simply not good urethral stricture treatment options.
+This is especially true when strictures are not discreet or are recurrent, as the failure rate in these situations can approach 100%.
+Moreover, the trauma of dilation and urethrotomy can lead to the disease getting progressively worse.

-Modern surgical techniques performed by a specialist in urethral reconstruction using dedicated instruments and equipment is associated with high cure rates and a low complication rate.
-In many cases, open urethral reconstruction is the approach of choice for the treatment of urethral stricture disease.
-However, the treatment should be based on the findings obtained during a diagnostic evaluation, and a detailed discussion of all options with treatment tailored to the individual patient.
+Modern surgical techniques performed by a urethral reconstruction specialist using dedicated instruments and equipment is associated with high cure rates and a low complication rate.
+In many cases, open urethral reconstruction is the best approach for the treatment of urethral stricture disease.
+However, urethral stricture treatment should be based on the findings obtained during a diagnostic evaluation and a detailed discussion of all treatment options, with treatment tailored to each individual patient.